ioccc-src/winner/2012/endoh1/README.md

-## To build:

 ```sh
 make
 ```

-There is a deobfuscated version of this entry.
-There are two other versions, one black and white and one coloured, as well that let you slow or speed up the display.
+There are two alt versions that let you control the compile time variables that control the fluid behaviour and the added variable to speed up or slow down the
+fluid: one for the original black and white and the colour one added by the author at the request of the judges.
+Another version is the deobfuscated version provided by the author as well.
 See [alternate code](#alternate-code) below for more details.

 ## To use: